Hammond Berries: History

-Minor league baseball began in Hammond, Louisiana in 1946, when the Hammond "Berries" began play as members of the eight–team league Class D level Evangeline League in 1946, as the league was reforming.
-The Abbeville Athletics, Alexandria Aces, Baton Rouge Red Sticks, Houma Indians, Natchez Giants, New Iberia Cardinals and Thibodaux Giants joined Hammond in beginning league play on April 23, 1946.
+Minor league baseball began in Hammond, Louisiana in 1946, when the Hammond Berries began play as members of the eight–team league Class D level Evangeline League in 1946, as the league was reforming.
+The Abbeville Athletics, Alexandria Aces, Baton Rouge Red Sticks, Houma Indians, Natchez Giants, New Iberia Cardinals and Thibodaux Giants teams joined Hammond in beginning league play on April 23, 1946.

 The Hammond Berries finished their first season of play in last place.
-With a 44–87 record in 1946, Hammond placed 8th in the eight–team league, finishing 48.0 games behind the 1st-place Houma Indians, playing under manager Joe Valenti.
+With a 44–87 record in 1946, Hammond finished last in the eight–team league, finishing 48 games behind the first-place Houma Indians.
+Hammond played the season under manager Joe Valenti.

-The 1947 Hammond Berries won the Evangeline League Championship.
-After placing 4th with a 73–60 regular season record, finishing 6.5 games behind the 1st place Alexandria Aces, the Berries qualified for the playoffs.
-In the first round playoff, Hammond defeated Alexandria 4 games to 1 in the series to advance.
+The 1947 Hammond Berries won the Evangeline League championship.
+After placing fourth with a 73–60 regular season record, finishing 6.5 games behind the first place Alexandria Aces, the Berries qualified for the playoffs.
+In the first-round playoff, Hammond defeated Alexandria 4 games to 1 in the series to advance.
 In the Finals, the Hammond Berries swept the Thibodaux Giants in four games to win the championship.
 Hammond was managed to the championship by Babe Benning and Paul Bruno.
 Home season attendance in 1947 was 59,126.

-In 1948, Hammond finished with a 79–58 record, placing 2nd in the Evangeline League regular season standings, finishing 2.5 games behind the Houma Indians.
+In 1948, Hammond ended the season as the runner up in the Evangeline league regular season.
+The Berries finished with a 79–58 record, placing second in the Evangeline League regular season standings.
+Hammond ended the season 2.5 games behind the Houma Indians.
 Hammond played under returning manager Paul Bruno.
 The first round playoff series with the Thibodaux Giants was tied 2 games to 2 when the entire postseason was cancelled due to bad weather.
 Hammond had season home attendance of 62,346.

 Playing for the Berries in 1948, Ray Sanner won the Evangeline League Triple Crown.
 Sanner, nicknamed "Tex," hit .386 with 34 home runs and 126 RBI on the season.